 Consultation: Draft Resource and Waste Management Strategy for Devon and Torbay

-Residents and businesses are invited to have their say on the draft Resource and Waste Management Strategy for Devon and Torbay.
-The Public Consultation runs from Wednesday 3rd March to Wednesday 14th April, and the responses will help shape how Local Authority Collected Waste is managed in Devon up to 2030.
+Residents and businesses were invited to have their say on the draft Resource and Waste Management Strategy for Devon and Torbay via a Public Consultation between Wednesday 3rd March to Wednesday 14th April.
+Responses will help shape how Local Authority Collected Waste is managed in Devon up to 2030.

 The last review of Devon’s Resource & Waste Management Strategy was in 2013, and since then there has been a range of developments which impact on waste management services.
 These include changes in national waste policy with the publication of the Government’s Resource and Waste Management Strategy in 2018 as well as other waste consultations around a consistent waste collection service, deposit return scheme for drinks containers and an extended producer responsibility scheme for packaging materials.
 Other impacts include climate change and Brexit.

-Consultees are invited to read the draft strategy and then respond to a series of questions on subjects including reducing carbon emissions, food waste, reducing waste, increasing recycling and reuse.
-The consultation responses will then be reviewed, and an amended strategy will be presented for final approval to the Devon Authorities Strategic Waste Committee (DASWC) and individual councils this summer, with the intention to publish the final strategy at the end of the year.
+Consultees were invited to read the draft strategy and then respond to a series of questions on subjects including reducing carbon emissions, food waste, reducing waste, increasing recycling and reuse.
+The consultation responses are currently being reviewed, and an amended strategy will be presented for final approval to the Devon Authorities Strategic Waste Committee (DASWC) and individual councils this summer, with the intention to publish the final strategy at the end of the year.

-To read the consultation documents and provide your comments please visit the Have Your Say website
+To read more about the consultation, please visit the Have Your Say website